What are the different types of love language? What is their significance in relationships?

 2. Quality time.

-This love language means giving your undivided attention to your significant other, which is the basics of every healthy relationship.
+This love language means giving your undivided attention to your significant other, which is the basics of every healthy relationship and happy marriage.
 This means turning off your phones, implementing lots of intense eye contact, and being active listeners.

 True love is all about giving each other the most expensive gift in the world, and that is time.
 Plan creative date nights, look for fun couple activities, and just be in the moment.